West Sacramento losing Little League Field

 The quintessential issue is not with ADA or the various norms that one must follow to be in compliance.
 The problem lies in the building codes and the fact that a substantial part of all public infrastructures predates the act.
 Memorial Park was built many years before ADA was legislated.
 Even today, there are counties, districts, cities and towns where building codes are not fully in accordance with ADA regulations.
 California brought in some significant changes in 2010, when it attempted to endorse several of the federal guidelines to make their public spaces ADA compliant.
 It was then that Memorial Park came under scrutiny for noncompliance.
 After a long legal battle spanning almost eight years and innumerable contemplations, it is finally lucid that West Sacramento Little League will lose its home.

 This is really a sad development for players, both current and former, coaches and team managements as well as for the local community that has treasured the playing field for most of their life.
-ADA compliance demands the playing field to be reconstructed.
+ADA compliance, as Yolo County Personal Injury Attorneys believe, demands the playing field to be reconstructed.
 Nothing can remain as it is.
 ADA compliance will require a complete overhaul of everything from dugouts to restrooms, seating arrangements to service counters, access to the park and even layouts of the stadium.
 There should be a proportionate number of seats for the disabled, there should be enough space for wheelchair access and there must be adequate handrails for support, the access to the seats and the playing field itself would also have to be redesigned.
 It is unclear if West Sacramento Little League will return to Memorial Park sometime in the future, just as it is uncertain where they will be moved to.